jordanhenshaw/alva_sorcerer_docs/docs/source/cube.rst

 Channel controllers
 ------------------------------
 Select any light in 3D view (represented by cones) and hit "P" to open a popup controller to control its individual properties.
 This also works for influencers.
-You cannot yet select multiple cones and edit them at the same time.
-This is primarily intended for commandeering individual lights, not for making changes to multiple lights at a time (use nodes or strips to do that).
+You can select multiple cones and edit them at the same time, but only with the popup channel controller, not the side panel channel controller.

 Note: Blender's orientation widgets for the cones do not yet actually control pan and tilt on the console.
 Right now, the only way to constrain a lighting fixtures pan/tilt to an empty is by using an animation strip.